 The organizational structure and authority of civilian oversight agencies in the United States vary widely.
 While civilian oversight agencies can be broadly categorized into review-focused, investigation-focused, or auditor/monitor-focused models, no two oversight agencies are exactly alike.
 There is no one-size-fits-all approach that makes one form of civilian oversight better than another.
 Effective civilian oversight systems will reflect the particular needs of their local partners and incorporate feedback from community members, law enforcement and their unions, and government stakeholders in order to achieve the most sustainable and appropriate structure.
-As the field of civilian oversight grows in sophistication, many cities are combining various aspects of traditional oversight models to produce "hybrid" forms best suited for their local context."

-&lt;sup>1 Vitoroulis, Michael, Cameron McEllhiney, and Liana Perez.
+1 Vitoroulis, Michael, Cameron McEllhiney, and Liana Perez.
 2020.
 Civilian Oversight of Law Enforcement: Report on the State of the Field and Effective Oversight Practices.
 Washington, DC: Office of Community Oriented Policing Services.